Skip to main content

 As he turns his back to leave, Satine sings their secret love song, a promise they made to one another that whatever performance they must give, their love for each other is true.
 Christian, his heart softened, joins Satine’s duet and embraces her on the stage.
 The Duke aggravates his attempt to kill Christian.
 The performers, masking it as a part of the performance, thwart the Duke and proclaim that Christian and Satine’s love will prevail.
 But just after the curtain falls, Satine succumbs to her illness.
 Before dying in Christian’s arms, she tells him to write their story.
 “That way, I’ll always be with you.”

-The film begins with Christian telling us that the woman he loves is dead, and we are reminded of her fate throughout the film.
-Whether or not Satine lives at the end was never really an item of tension for the audience.
-That's not the question we're hanging on until the very end.
-The first time I watched this film, I remember being on edge all through the climax because I felt that what they were building toward was Christian rejecting Satine only for him to find out about the Duke's threat after Satine had died, and we'd get this deeply tragic ending where Christian has to live knowing that Satine's last memories where of him scorning her.
+The film begins with Christian telling us that the woman he loves is dead, and we are reminded of her fate ... basically every twenty minutes.
+The film never really lets it be a point of tension whether or not Satine is alive by the end of this story.
+That's not the question we're hanging onto.
+The first time I watched this film, I actually remember being on edge all through the climax because I felt that what they were building toward was Christian rejecting Satine only for him to find out about the Duke's threat after Satine had died, and we'd get this deeply tragic ending where Christian has to live knowing that Satine's last memories where of him scorning her.
 And so the fact that they are able to slip in a moment of genuine reconciliation, even elation, just before Satine died was one big sigh of relief.

 This is also where Christian's character arc comes into play.
 The moment when Satine starts to sing their song, Christian is faced with a choice.
 He can respond with the broken cynicism he feels in that moment, giving in to his worst suspicions.
 Or he can respond with the hope and ideals he proclaimed to live by and trust that there’s more to the story than what he can see.
 This is the final test of his character and the true strength of his ideals.
 By singing along with Satine, he proves to himself that his love is not some child’s coping mechanism, and when they sing together they prove to the Duke that their love is stronger than his hate.